CAD

 Newsletter nscale 9.2

-Which file formats can be used for export by CAD?
+Which file formats can be used to export CAD documents?

-There is a whole range of CAD file formats.
-They are divided into proprietary formats, which are manufacturer-dependent and can only be recognized correctly by certain CAD programs, and non-proprietary formats.
-The latter are generic and can be used across different CAD systems.
+There are a wide range of CAD file formats.
+They are divided into proprietary formats, which are manufacturer-dependent and can only be recognised by certain CAD programmes, and non-proprietary formats.
+The latter are generic and can be used across CAD systems.

 The most common CAD file formats are: